 The first misconception is perhaps the notion that there is a perfect partner.
 If there is one hard fact of life, that is, nobody is perfect.
 Since we all have different backgrounds and personalities, we naturally bring our good side as well as flaws into the relationship.

 We can only be the best versions of ourselves but we can never be perfect.
 The most that we can do is to keep on working on improving ourselves.

 Myth 2: ROMANCE is the foundation of a relationship.

 The second common misconception is that intimacy and romance are key to a lasting relationship, like in movies and romance novels.

 Fact is, romance is just like the introduction of any meeting.
 It is the honeymoon stage of any relationship.
+Pheromones are part of that attraction.
 Whether you keep the romance alive in your relationship even after many years is entirely up to both of you.
 However, it is not and should not be the basis for looking for a long-term partner or spouse.

 Romance or physical compatibility is just fleeting and just a small part of the long haul.
 So choose wisely and not just be led by physical desires.

 Myth 3: My PARTNER will never change.

 The third misconception is that if you find the one, he or she will be the same one for the rest of your life.

 As we grow old, have different experiences, meet new people, and the like, we learn new things.
 We also acquire different behaviors.
 Our physical bodies change and we won’t look as young or move as nimble as before.
 There will be health considerations and lifestyle diseases.